-Exams (Please read): (85% = 20% + 25% + 40%)
+Exams (Please read): (90% = 20% + 30% + 40%)

-There will be only 2 mid-term exams and one final exam (September 20th for Midterm-I; October 25th Midterm-II; December 10th Final all in class room RAND 208).
+There will be only 2 mid-term exams and one final exam (September 26th for Midterm-I; October 31st Midterm-II; December 17th Final all in class room RAND 318).
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
+If you expect to be absent on a test date for date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
 There will be a FINAL exam at the end of this course (Cumulative).